 Jill Morrison discovered her ability the for mind-only climax one day as she lay with her husband before making love.
 “He wasn’t even touching me, but I felt very relaxed and I found my mind slipping into a wonderful and relaxed sexual ‘zone’ where I could see myself lying in a sexually abandoned position, naked, having let go of all the stresses in my normal life,” she related.
 “To my absolute amazement, I had an orgasm there and then, without any kind of stimulation beyond my mental concentration.

 “In my view,” she says, “sex for women is 90 percent in the mind.
 It’s about concentrating purely on the physical pleasure and removing myself from all the complications of relationships.
 It’s very liberating!”
 She adds, “The more you do it, the better you become.”

-Posted on September 23, 2011, in feminism, gender, men, psychology, sex, sexism, women and tagged culture, feminism, gender, men, orgasm, psychology, sex, sex research, sexism, sexual repression, sexuality, social psychology, women.
+Posted on September 23, 2011, in feminism, gender, men, psychology, sex and sexuality, sexism, women and tagged culture, feminism, gender, men, orgasm, psychology, sex and sexuality, sex research, sexism, sexual repression, sexuality, social psychology, women.
 Bookmark the permalink.
-14 Comments.
+17 Comments.